Bass Pro Shops: Affiliation with NASCAR

-Bass Pro Shops has been a longtime partner of Richard Childress Racing.
-During the 2022 NASCAR Cup Series season, they are the primary sponsor for the No. 19 car driven by Martin Truex Jr. and Austin Dillon's No. 3 car, as well as hosting the Bass Pro Shops Night Race at Bristol Motor Speedway.
-In previous seasons, they have also sponsored Dale Earnhardt, Tony Stewart, Jaime McMurray, Ryan Newman, Ty Dillon, and Daniel Hemric.
-In the Xfinity Series, Bass Pro Shops is the main sponsor for the No. 9 car driven by Noah Gragson.
+Since 1998, Bass Pro Shops has been a longtime partner of Richard Childress Racing.
+As of the 2025 NASCAR Cup Series season, they are the primary sponsor for the No. 3 car driven by Austin Dillon of Richard Childress Racing, the No. 19 car driven by Chase Briscoe of Joe Gibbs Racing for all 36 races, and the No. 56 car driven by Martin Truex Jr. of TRICON Garage.
+Bass Pro Shops also sponsors and hosts the Bass Pro Shops Night Race at Bristol Motor Speedway.

+In previous seasons, they have also sponsored Dale Earnhardt, Tony Stewart, Jamie McMurray, Ryan Newman, Ty Dillon, and Daniel Hemric.
+The company also sponsored Dale Earnhardt Jr.'s one-off Xfinity race.

 NRA National Sporting Arms Museum

-The NRA National Sporting Arms Museum opened in Springfield's Bass Pro on August 2, 2013.
+The National Rifle Association National Sporting Arms Museum opened in Springfield's Bass Pro Shop on August 2, 2013.
 It features sporting artifacts, including some historical firearms from the NRA Museum Collection.
 The museum also hosts firearms and artwork from the Remington Arms Company factory collection, including engraved Colt revolvers of the American frontier and firearms of U.S. Presidents.

+Professional Bull Riders

+Bass Pro Shops has been a sponsor of the Professional Bull Riders (PBR) circuit for several years.
+In 2022, it became the primary sponsor of the Missouri Thunder; one of eight founding teams of the PBR Team Series, which debuted that year.
+Johnny Morris is the team owner.